auth0/SimpleKeychain/README.md

 ### Restrict item accessibility based on device state

-When creating the SimpleKeychain instance, specify a custom accesibility value to be used.
+When creating the SimpleKeychain instance, specify a custom accessibility value to be used.
 The default value is `.afterFirstUnlock`.

 ```swift
 let simpleKeychain = SimpleKeychain(accessibility: .whenUnlocked)